Bipartite Fluctuations and Charge Fractionalization in Quantum Wires: Fractional Charges and Quantum Spin Chains

-\emph{{ Fractional Charges and Quantum Spin Chains.---}} Here, we introduce a correspondence with quantum spin chains from the Jordan-Wigner transformation at half-filling i.e. for $\langle n_i\rangle=\frac{1}{2}$.
-For spin polarized fermions with an interaction between nearest neighboring sites, the equivalent spin Hamiltonian is of the form of an XXZ chain
+From the Jordan-Wigner transformation at half-filling, i.e. for $\langle n_i\rangle=\frac{1}{2}$, we present a correspondence for the electron current density operator in quantum spin chains leading then to the measures of fractional charges through DMRG algorithms.
+For spin polarized fermions with an interaction between nearest neighboring sites, the spin Hamiltonian is an XXZ chain

 with the length of the wire $L=N\alpha$.
 We have the correspondences $S_i^z = c^{\dagger}_i c_i -\frac{1}{2}$, $S_j^+ S_{j+1}^- = c^{\dagger}_j c_{j+1}$.
 The hopping term of fermions on the lattice becomes an $XY$ spin interaction (with equal couplings along $X$ and $Y$) and the interaction $U$ gives rise to an Ising interaction.
-When $U\ll 2t$, the low-energy theory of this quantum spin model at half-filling is therefore the Luttinger liquid in Eq. (\ref{Luttinger}) \cite{Giamarchi,Affleck}.
+When $U<2t$, the low-energy theory of this quantum spin model at half-filling is therefore the Luttinger liquid in Eq. (\ref{Luttinger}) \cite{Giamarchi,Affleck}.
 The electron charge density $n_i$ corresponds to the spin variable $S_i^z$, $n_i=S_i^z+\frac{1}{2}$ with $S_i^z=\pm \frac{1}{2}$ i.e. $\langle n_i\rangle=\frac{1}{2}$.
 The electron current density operator then precisely corresponds to